jcfain/TCodeESP32/README.md

   - https://docs.platformio.org/en/latest//integration/ide/vscode.html#quick-start
   - https://github.com/espressif/arduino-esp32#installation-instructions
   #### LIBRARIES
-    You will need a few additional libraries to build this sketch.
+    Depending on the build you select, you will need a few additional libraries to build this sketch.
-    If platformIO is installed, it should download these automatically on first build.
+    If platformIO is installed with the correct directory selected (platformio.ini), it should download these automatically on first build.
     - ESP32Servo
     - ESP Async Webserver
     - EAsyncTCP